– Standard EPP Domain Lifecycle –

 Please be advised that domain redemption may not be available for all domain names!
 Many ccTLDs do not support redemption periods and the domain will be made publicly available around this time.

-After the 40 day grace period the domain name is deleted from easyDNS’ registration database.
+After the 40-day grace period, the domain name is deleted from easyDNS’ registration database.
 The domain registry will provide an additional 30-day redemption period.
-During the redemption period the domain owner can have their domain name redeemed by paying a $100.00 USD redemption fee in addition to the cost of a one year service renewal.
+During the redemption period, the domain owner can have their domain name redeemed by paying a $125.00 USD redemption fee in addition to the cost of a one-year service renewal.
+The redemption fee does not include the renewal costs for the domain.
+It should be noted that some domain registries charge a higher redemption fee.
+Please contact our support team for assistance.

 70 days after expiration the redemption period ends.
 The domain name will be placed in a “Pending Delete” status at the registry for up to five days.
 During this time, it is not possible to redeem or recover the domain name.